Rashorr/ktor-randomvalues/README.md

 In this example, a Ktor client is used to use the API.
 A detailed description of the setup of a ktor client can be found here: [Ktor-Client](https://ktor.io/docs/getting-started-ktor-client.html)

-Create a client within the within the Main.kt file:
+Create a client within the Main.kt file:
 ```kotlin
 suspend fun main() {
     val client = HttpClient(CIO){